NoroffFEU/programming-foundations-ca-AB30001/README.md

 togglePower()
 A method that toggles the unlocked property of the iphone object.
 If unlocked is true, it will be set to false, and vice versa.

+---

 Example Usage
 Here's a basic example of how to use the iphone object:

+console.log(iphone) // Get all info about the object. console.log(iphone.brand) // Get the brand name console.log(iphone.model) // Get iphone model
+console.log(iphone.color) // Get color
+console.log(iphone.storageGB) // Get what storage GB
+console.log(iphone.features) // See what features

-// Log the current battery percentage console.log(iphone.batteryPercentage); // Output: 80
+console.log(iphone.batteryPercentage) //Get battery percentage in this case 80

 // Check if the phone is unlocked console.log(iphone.unlocked); // Output: false